 Budapest, Állatkerti krt.
 9-11, 1146 Hungary

-After our bath, we headed to find food at the Great Market Hall, which was a restored Neo-Gothic hall for traders with grocery produce on the ground & souvenirs on the 1st floor.
-Unfortunately, we found the market to be very crowded and expensive, so we left to find food somewhere else.
-However, we found the produce on the ground floor to be very fresh and quite affordable, so we did end up buy a couple of fruits before we headed out.
+After the bath, I headed to find food at the Great Market Hall, which was a restored Neo-Gothic hall for traders with grocery produce on the ground & souvenirs on the 1st floor.
+Unfortunately, I found the market to be very crowded and expensive, so I left to find food somewhere else.
+However, the produce on the ground floor is very fresh and quite affordable, so I did end up buy a couple of fruits before I left.

 Great Market Hall